AnkitaSikdar005/JAVA_OOPS_5thSem/README.md

 1. Clone this repository to your local machine.<br>
 2. Open a terminal and navigate to the directory where the files are located.<br>
 3. Compile the Java files.
-Assuming you have Q23_TestEmployee.java and Q23_Employee.java in the same directory, you can compile them using:<br>
+Assuming you have TestEmployee.java and Employee.java in the same directory, you can compile them using:<br>

    ```sh
    javac Q23_TestEmployee.java Q23_Employee.java